WisamTa/Supplement-Store/README.md

 - Easily view and purchase  products from the site.
 - Easily navigate and search for products they wish to purchase.

+# Search Engine Optimization

+The site was optimized by careful selection of keywords.
+The following steps were taken to do this:

+1. The entire table consists of important relevant topics based upon my initial understanding of the business.
+2. Using these topics a 'brain dump' of keywords was made orientated around common topics and themes within the business.

+## SEO Implementations in HTML
+  - Words/phrases included within semantic HTML elements were optimized using the keywords above.
+  - Careful consideration was given to the words chosen to avoid 'keyword stuffing'.
+  - Keywords were used within links, urls and aria labels.
+  - Social network links include **rel="noopener"** to not affect the assessment of the webpage.
+  - External reliable links were included within the site to improve SEO, these include:

 ## sitemap.xml

 A sitemap was made to list the websites important URL's to ensure that search engines are able to easily navigate through the site and understand its structure.
 This was made using [XML-sitemaps.com](https://www.xml-sitemaps.com/) using the following steps: